seyiadekoya/alx-low_level_programming/0x0A-argc_argv/README.md

-This are projects exploring the Argc and Argv parameters
+This are projects exploring the Argc and Argv concepts in C